AlexNav73/CoreCraft/README.md

             File.Delete(path);
         }

-        // in these case, we call base Save method to save whole
+        // in this case, we call base Save method to save whole
         // data to the file.
 If we want to save only changes, then we need
         // to call another Save overload which accepts a collection of IModelChanges.
         Save(_storage, path);